Jewelry Repair, Tips and Tricks

 The second tip on how to fix a pair of earrings has to do with realigning the post with the locking mechanism.
 This is a big problem for kid’s earrings as well as adult earrings.
 Often people are in a rush to remove their earrings.
 As a result, this leads to damaged locking mechanisms.
 The big mistake most people make is pushing down on the post of the earrings to remove them.
 This is a major problem.
 What you end up doing is misalignment the notch on the post with the other half of the locking mechanism.
 Many consumers think they were sold a defective pair of earrings.
 That is not the case most of the time.
 Unfortunately, on many occasions you are the culprit.
 Luckily, you are reading this blog and will now have the information necessary to not only fix this problem yourself, but you will also know how to prevent it.
 First, never, ever push down on the post to unlock your earring.
 With one hand holding the back portion of the earring and your other hand on the front of the earring pull down on the front of the earring to unlock it.
 When you remove the earring this way the post and the other part of the locking mechanism stay aligned insuring that your earrings stay fastened to your ears preventing loss and damage.
 Watch the video for step by step instructions on how to remove earrings properly and fix them yourself without using any tools except your fingers.

 The third tip pertains to regular push back earrings.
 This tip will require a pair of skinny needle nose pliers’ you do not have any handy you can try using your fingers but be careful and go gentle.
 If you feel your backs are sliding off the posts to easily then you can adjust them yourself from home.
 Simply slide the needle nose pliers into the two openings on the earring backs and squeeze.
 This should add the tension back onto the backs.
 If you still feel they are loose then stop in for a pair of new earring backs.
 Feel free to watch the video to learn more about this quick fix technique.
-If you would like to find out which earrings would look best on you then check out this article.

 Now that you have learned some valuable ways on how we can keep your earrings in your ears and not on the floor or in the repair shop I can now discuss locks for bracelets and chains.
 So many people lose their jewelry unnecessarily because they do not know what warning signs to look for.
 After taking off and putting back on your chains and bracelets the locks will at times need some TLC.
 Sometimes locks get worn out or loosen up after years of neglect.
 This is what you can do to prevent loss or damage.
 Some tips I provide will require a simple pair of needle nose pliers and some will require just two fingers.
 Let’s talk about the box lock first.